odicforcesounds/The-Challenge/plan/Questions.md

 ### Dive into the possibilities of Simplicity:

-Q: How to Approve an Action?
+Question: How to Approve an Action?

-A: Click Number 1(one)
+Answer: Click Number 1(one)

-Q: How to Deny an Action?
+Question: How to Deny an Action?

-A: Click Number 0(zero)
+Answer: Click Number 0(zero)

-Q: How many Approved Rates are needed to considere to approve an Action?
+Question: How many Approved Rates are needed to considere to approve an Action?

-A: 'lets say 10' if all of them are in sequence ( every user(first 10) did rate that action as approved action)
+Answer: 'lets say 10' if all of them are in sequence ( every user(first 10) did rate that action as approved action)

+  forEach(positiveRate) {
+    Add(1);
+    // more Logic in here...
+    If(positiveRate === 10){
+      Add(ConceptProof.ActionPath(1));
+    }
+  };

-Q: What each user gain as proof of their profit?
+Question: What each user gain as proof of their profit?

-A: Each 1 is added to a 0.0.0 RGB profile Color Status.
+Answer: Each 1 is added to a 0.0.0 RGB profile Color Status.

-Q: Is that an animation?
+Question: Is that an animation?

-A: Yes.
+Answer: Yes.
 We start at Yin(0.0.0) to gain Yang(255.255.255)

-Q: Each ('0'.'0'.'0') represents a Path?
+Question: Each ('0'.'0'.'0') represents a Path?

-A: Yes, but we will have more, since those are the main.
+Answer: Yes, but we will have more, since those are the main.

-Q: What is the value of each point per approved action?
+Question: What is the value of each point per approved action?

-A: A single numeric expression (1).
+Answer: A single numeric expression (1).

-Q: Can we use a cryptocurrency using this system?
+Question: Can we use a cryptocurrency using this system?

-A: Since each community gives different values to those values, each can join.
+Answer: Since each community gives different values to those values, each can join.

-Q: Does users have profile?
+Question: Does users have profile?

-A: Yes, to manage their builds (profit) & their rates (proofs).
+Answer: Yes, to manage their builds (profit) & their rates (proofs).

+Question: What data we may care to set for each user?

+Answer: Username, Email Only!

+Question: Can users find other users?

+Answer: No!
+This challenge is not a Social-Network.

-Q: What programming language this challenge will use?
+Question: What programming language this challenge will use?

-A: It have many names: ES6 / JavaScript or deeper, TypeScript
+Answer: It have many names: ES6 / JavaScript or deeper, TypeScript

-Q: We need a database.
+Question: We need a database.
 What kind of DB will be used?

-A: Google Firebase.
+Answer: Google Firebase.

-Q: This system can be used in social networks?
+Question: This system can be used in social networks?

-A: Yes, but we need to code an App, for each Social-Network.
+Answer: Yes, but we need to code an App, for each Social-Network.

-Q: I have to make more questions.
+Question: I have to make more questions.
 How do I talk with You?

-A: Open an ISSUE to talk with us.
+Answer: Open an ISSUE to talk with us.
 Care to give a Title of "Question".